TobiWo/eth-duties/README.md

     ```bash
     # Create a poetry virtual env while using the executable/binary path of the virtualenv output of the command before
-    poetry env use <PATH TO PYTHON_EXECUTABLE OF VIRTUALENV>
+    poetry env use <PATH_TO_PYTHON_EXECUTABLE_OF_VIRTUALENV>
     ```

 1. Install dependencies

     ```bash
+    # Installs all dependencies
     poetry install

+    # Installs only dependencies for running the application
+    poetry install --only main
     ```

 ## Build

 You can build the binary/executable on your own.
-This will work out of the box if you installed all dev dependencies via the [anaconda](#anaconda) or [poetry workflow](#poetry).
+This will work out of the box if you installed all dev dependencies (see [installation](#installation)).

 Note: Pyinstaller uses the OS where it runs on to build the respective artefact.
 So if you are on a windows machine you will build an executable of eth-duties.

 As always you need to navigate to the root folder of this repository first.
+Make sure you are in the correct virtual environment where you installed the dependencies.

 1. Build Windows executable

     ```cmd
-    Rem Building from anaconda env directly
-    pyinstaller --clean --onefile --add-data config;config --name eth-duties .\duties\main.py

-    Rem Building via poetry virtual env
     poetry run pyinstaller --clean --onefile --add-data config;config --name eth-duties .\duties\main.py
     ```

 1. Build Linux or MacOS binary

     ```bash
-    # Building from anaconda env directly
-    pyinstaller --clean --onefile --add-data config:config --name eth-duties ./duties/main.py

-    # Building via poetry virtual env
     poetry run pyinstaller --clean --onefile --add-data config:config --name eth-duties ./duties/main.py
     ```